josefkrajkar/Pewpewpew/README.md

 # [Pew!
 Pew!
 Pew!](http://pewpew.surge.sh/)

 This is a simple game made in React JS.
-It is still WIP, but already playable and challenging :)
+It is still a little bit WIP, but already playable and challenging :)

 **How to play:**